gardener/gardener/docs/development/new-cloud-provider.md

 * Expose the cloud provider to the consumers of the Gardener API, so it can be told to use that cloud provider as an option
 * Validate that API as requests come in
-* Write cloud provider specific implementation (called Botanist)
+* Write cloud provider specific implementation (called "provider extension")

 ## Cloud Provider API Requirements